Edster1121/Edster1121/README.md

 - ⚡ Fun fact: ...
 -->

-UBC B.SC Combined Mathematics and Computer Science
+Hello, my name is Eddie and I am at UBC for a B.Sc Combined Mathematics and Computer Science!
+Pleasure to meet you.